AndrewCRMartin/backup/README.md

 This specifies that the directory `/data` should be backed up to three
 locations:

-1. the locally mounted folder `/nas/backup/data`
+1. the locally mounted folder `/nas/backup/data`.
+Backed up files are never deleted even if they have gone away from the source directory.

 2. via SSH to `/backup/data` as the specified user on the specified remote machine.
 Note the single colon followed by a slash (`:/`).